refiner-io/mobile-sdk-react-native/README.md

 Call `Identify User` to create or update user traits in Refiner.

-The first parameter is the userId of your logged-in user and is the only mandatory parameter.
+The first parameter is the userId of your logged-in user.
+This parameter is optional — when set to `null`, the SDK operates in anonymous mode.

 The second parameter is an object of user traits.
 You can provide an empty object if you don't want to send any user traits to your Refiner account.